jesuisundev/acrossthemultiverse/README.md

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more a fun experience than a standard guarded open source project.

-Every commit on the main branch automatically deploy a new build on [cloudfare pages](https://pages.cloudflare.com/) which is accesible at https://across-multiverse.com/
+Every commit on the main branch automatically deploy a new build on [cloudflare pages](https://pages.cloudflare.com/) which is accesible at https://across-multiverse.com/

 # TODO